kenanb/kenanb-blog/_posts/2024-01-21-exploring-embeddable-common-lisp.md

 Common Lisp generally has strong FFI support for C interop.
 But I also wanted to explore the implementations that are written with embedding in mind.
 So I am having a closer look at [Embeddable Common-Lisp][ecl-main] today.
 [Here is the Wikipedia page][wikipedia-ecl] for ECL.

 ECL has [a long history][ecl-history], and it has been actively maintained.
-I just found that one of the maintainers, Daniel Kochmański, has a nice European Lisp Symposium 2020 talk [uploaded on YouTube][els-2020-on-ecl], *which I paused to finish this post first*.
+I just found that one of the maintainers, Daniel Kochmański, has a nice European Lisp Symposium 2020 talk [uploaded on YouTube][els-2020-on-ecl].

 As a starting point, I found [this nice embedding example][ecl-repo-example-embed] on ECL repository.
 It is pretty straightforward.